csokun/movies-fetcher/README.md

 ## Not Implemented

 * Client & Server cache - small resources & refreshness info was not told
-* Overthinking features, because who care? customer wanted to have a reliable system that can tell them what is the cheapest movie ticket price and where.
+* Others overthinking features, because who care? customer wanted to have a reliable system that can tell them what is the cheapest movie ticket price and where.

 After all, it's a great fun to play with the cheecky API :smiling_imp: :sparkles: unless someone wanted to put the blame on Micro$oft IIS :laughing: